pulgamecanica/slidespeak-coding-challenge-2024/backend/README.md

 Instead of using the unzip tool we will use unoserver which is more appropiate and also suggested implicitly by the docker-compose providede challenge file.

+Fast API route:
+**POST** _/extract_

+- @params:
+	- file: file.pptx

+##### NOTE:
+	I am happy :D !!!
+	I learnt something new!
+	How to make a test with postman when a post requires a named file parameter.
+	You should go to postman and change the request to a post.
+	Then on the Body section choose form-data.
+	Then hover on the `Key` section and choose "File" on the dropdown.
+	Then you can put the key `file` and choose the file for the value.

 #### Structure